 If you look at my VBScriptTest project, you will notice that it uses NUnit framework.
 It has a single NUnit test case that walks the entire hierarchy under the VBScripts folder.
 When we need to write a new test case, we just simply add a .vbs file under the VBScripts folder.
 The following is an example VBScript unit test case:

-Assert.IsTrue(IsEmpty(a), "Unassigned variable must be empty")
+dim a Assert.IsTrue(IsEmpty(a), "Unassigned variable must be empty")

 Because I have use a single NUnit test case to run all the VBScripts, the message parameter is an important parameter to distinguish the test case in the situation of failed test case.